Eleanor Roosevelt

 FDR's death freed her from the constraints the White House wanted to impose on her activities.
 She joined the NAACP Board of Directors in May 1945 and the Congress of Racial Equality Board in the fall.
 When a white-induced race riot nearly destroyed Columbia, Tennessee, in October, she responded to White and Bethune's request to chair the investigative committee.
 She worked with Thurgood Marshall to force the Justice Department to look beyond the scenario painted by town officials.
 The NAACP then appointed her to its legal affairs committee.
 She pressured the Truman administration to recommend a permanent FEPC, lobby against the poll tax, and propose low-income federally financed housing.
 She urged the president to address the 1948 NAACP annual convention.
 She joined him on the steps of the Lincoln Memorial as he became the first president to address the organization's national convention.

-Truman's speech and decision to integrate the military encouraged her to reassess his leadership and played a strong role in her endorsement.
+Truman's speech and decision to integrate the military encouraged her to reassess his leadership and strongly influenced her endorsement.
 Roosevelt used "My Day," her monthly question and answer column "If You Ask Me," and her lecture tours as a tutorial on race relations.
 She devoted as many columns to civil rights issues as she did to the creation and positions of the United Nations.
 In many of these areas, she explained the NAACP's legal strategy in terms most of her readers could understand.
 Restrictive housing covenants, segregated schools, employment discrimination, literacy tests, and voting procedures were critiqued with increasing impatience.
 She often responded with single-spaced typed letters to those who wrote, questioning the legality of her stances and urging patience.
 In the throes of Cold War politics, she argued against red-baiting civil rights organizations and declared that the best defense against communism was making democracy work.

 The Brown v.
 B.O.E. decision thrilled her, but she knew integrating the schools would not be a swift or temperate exercise.
 The Montgomery Bus Boycott reinforced her fears and her determination.
 She worked with Martin Luther King, Jr. and Rosa Parks to raise money for the boycott.
 She introduced Autherine Lucy, who had tried to integrate the University of Alabama into a Madison Square Garden fund-raiser.
 Despite the caution of some of her advisors, she supported the Southern Conference Education Fund's efforts to desegregate hospitals and protect voting rights.
 Knowing that her credibility with the civil rights community was beyond reproach and worried that Brown might divide the 1956 convention, Democratic National Committee chair Paul Butler asked her to chair the platform hearings on civil rights.

 She agreed, and after moderating a heated debate between those opposed to the decision, civil rights activists drafted a plank that condemned the use of force and declared the Supreme Court the nation's legal arbiter.
 Although the plank did not mention Brown by name, it only passed the committee by one vote.
-Roosevelt then mentioned the decision in every speech she gave for Adlai Stevenson, endorsed the Powell Amendment to bar federal funds from the construction of segregated schools, and chided those Americans who did not see the inherent hypocrisy of critiquing communism and supporting Jim Crow Laws.
+Roosevelt then mentioned the decision in every speech she gave for Adlai Stevenson, endorsed the Powell Amendment to bar federal funds from the construction of segregated schools, and admonished those Americans who did not see the inherent hypocrisy of critiquing communism and supporting Jim Crow Laws.

 By 1957, she had become impatient with the Democratic Party's commitment to civil rights.
 She began to identify more strongly with activists who wanted to change the system rather than political officials.
 "Some of my best friends are Negro," she wrote in a cover story of Ebony Magazine.
 The struggle to integrate Little Rock's Central High School enraged her, so she questioned Eisenhower's courage, declaring that he was absent without leave from the major domestic crisis of his presidency.
 She phoned Daisy Bates to offer encouragement and then wrote the forward to the NAACP activist's account of the crisis, In The Shadow of Little Rock.

 As Congress began to debate the Civil Rights Acts of 1957 and 1960, Roosevelt used her column to critique those Democrats who tried to evade the issue and bitterly condemned the decision to include the jury trial amendment, which placed voting rights obstructionists in front of an all-white jury instead of a federal judge.
 She wrote to activists that she understood their frustration and struggled against despair.
 She opposed John Kennedy's nomination for his non-existent support of civil rights as she did for his silence on McCarthy.
-And she chaired a Highlander Folk School workshop on non-violent civil disobedience for civil rights activists.
+She chaired a Highlander Folk School workshop on non-violent civil disobedience for civil rights activists.
 She wrote the introduction for CORE, "Cracking the Color Line," concluding that "advocating civil rights does not constitute anarchy."
-But the violent treatment the Freedom Riders received provoked Roosevelt's harshest comments.
+However, the violent treatment the Freedom Riders received provoked Roosevelt's harshest comments.

-Asked by CORE and the NAACP to chair a hearing investigating the conduct of the federal judges before whom the assailants were tried, Roosevelt lost her temper with those administration supporters who urged that the committee goes into executive session to hear testimony, brusquely responding that she did not come to the hearing to equivocate.
+Asked by CORE and the NAACP to chair a hearing investigating the conduct of the federal judges before whom the assailants were tried, Roosevelt lost her temper with those administration supporters who urged that the committee go into executive session to hear testimony, brusquely responding that she did not come to the hearing to equivocate.
 She told readers of Tomorrow is Now that this sickened her, compared it to the conduct the Nazis pursued, and wondered if the nation had learned anything from its war against Aryanism.
 For the United States to reclaim its proper position as the world's moral leader, it must have "a social revolution."
 It could not be a nation with signs reading whites only.
 It must be done with the "practical application of democratic principles."

 Outside of her political work, Roosevelt wrote several books about her life and experiences, including This, Is My Story (1937), This I Remember (1949), On My Own (1958), and Autobiography (1961).
 She gave press conferences and spoke for civil rights, children's causes, and women's issues, working on behalf of the League of Women Voters.
 She even had her newspaper column, "My Day."
 She also focused on helping the country's poor, stood against racial discrimination, and traveled abroad during World War II to visit U.S. troops.
 In 1961, she returned to public service when President John F. Kennedy made her a delegate to the United Nations.
 President Kennedy also appointed her chair of the Commission on the Status of Women.
 Some heavily criticized her for her active role in public policy, and others praised her; however, she is regarded as a leader in women's and civil rights, as well as one of the first public officials to publicize essential issues through the mass media.